 Elizabeth Mavropoulou studied law in Athens (LLB).
-She is a non-practising attorney at law (non-practising).
+She is a greek qualified attorney at law (non-practising).
 In 2014, she completed her postgraduate degree in Public International Law at the University of Westminster (LLM, Distinction).

 In 2021 Elizabeth completed her PhD degree defending her Thesis ‘Responsibility Sharing in International Refugee Law; Towards Differentiated Legal Obligations’.

-Elizabeth researches and writes on matters of public international law, international human rights law and refugee law as well as on the emerging topic of human rights at sea.
-Her research has a strong focus on the role of international law in the pursuit and realisation of community interests and its role for global justice.
-My focus in on the protection of refugees and human rights in international law.
-Elizabeth is keen to continue to provide through research and advocacy expert guidance to policy makers with a view to influence and shape policy.
+Elizabeth researches and writes on matters of public international law, with a focus on international refugee law and the protection of human rights at sea.
+Her research has a strong focus on the role of international law in the pursuit and realisation of community interests and global justice.
+Elizabeth is keen to continue to provide expert guidance to policy makers with a view to influence and shape policy.